-The Air Transport and Economic Regulation Section comes under the Corporate Management Division of the Civil Aviation Authority which shoulders the responsibility of regulating the aviation industry in Sri Lanka.
+The Air Transport and Economic Regulation section is a section coming under the Corporate Management division of the Civil Aviation Authority which shoulders the responsibility to regulate the aviation industry in Sri Lanka.
 The section concentrated during the year on the effective regulation of air transport providers and of economic affairs as its strategic objective.
-Air services negotiations and agreements, flight schedule approvals, visa recommendations for expatriates working in airlines, licensing of air transport providers and consumer protection were the key activities towards the achievement of the said strategic objective.
+Air Services Negotiations and Agreements, Flight Schedule Approvals, Visa recommendations for expatriates working in airlines, Licensing of Air Transport Providers, Consumer Protection were the key activities towards the achievement of the said strategic objective.